netsec-ethz/scion-tutorials/content/native_setup/rpi_ubuntu.md

-# Building SCION for a Raspberry Pi &ndash; Raspbian
+# Building SCION for a Raspberry Pi &ndash; Ubuntu MATE

 ## Introduction